Travelling with Diabetes

 - Book your travel insurance - goodtogoinsurance.com can cover you as a diabetic

-- Get a European Health Insurance Card (EHIC) in addition to your travel insurance so that you can receive free or low cost state healthcare in the EEA (European Economic Area) and Switzerland
+- Get a European Health Insurance Card (EHIC) in addition to your travel insurance so that you can receive free or low cost state healthcare in the EEA (European Economic Area) and Switzerland.
+Please note: Even though the UK has now left the EU, the EHIC will still be valid until the end of the transition period.

 - Your blood glucose monitor is permitted on flights